lijunsong/pollen-rock/README.md

 To help you typeset, the editor

 - [x] detects project settings (e.g. CommandChar)
+- [x] warns unbalanced braces
+- [x] provides document preview
+- [x] reloads preview (only when pollen syntax is correct) during editing
 - [ ] auto-completes your tag functions
-- [x] warns unbalanced braces
 - [ ] warns runtime errors in your document
 - [ ] warns undefined tag functions
 - [ ] inlines Racket document
-- [x] provides document preview
-- [x] reloads preview during editing

 Also, the server

-- [ ] watches file changes and reload your preview page if you choose to use your own editor.
+- [x] watches file changes and auto-reloads your pages.

 *Note:*
 - [x] means the feature has been implemented.